 Can you move new site visitors through your purchase funnel in more than one step?
 What about closing previous visitors who have yet to purchase?
 High bounce rates on an informative article that raises awareness and creates a purchase trigger are not a bad thing — but now you must re-engage and continue the conversation.

 Hard-pressed for lower bounce rates?
 Consider the calls to action on your landing pages.
 Give visitors a reason to view more content.
-Also, think about how you are applying your benchmarks on bounce rates, and be sure to use similar campaigns and landing pages.
+Also, think about how you are applying your benchmarks on bounce rates and be sure to use similar campaigns and landing pages.

+Content marketing and native advertising have the power to deliver a better user experience and convert more prospects into customers.
 Being smart and strategic when you set expectations and goals alike ensures your content and native ad campaigns have a future — when there’s no telling how much native advertising could drive growth in your business.